HeyImCub/GoCatGo/readme.md

 * Using `formatter.py`
     * `python ./formatter.py inputFile dockerImgName binaryOutput tcpServPort`

+* Both methods should put the binary in the bin folder
+* arguments will pass to the original binary
 Notes:
 * Once the image is built it is custom for each input binary :)